sal-car/BarkBistros/README.md

-# BarkBistros
+# BarkBistros 🐕

 A simple Meteor project written in TypeScript and React that puts together a list of restaurants and shows them on your screen.
-You can then search for a restaurant by name, address, keyword or by checking if it's open 🍔🌟
+You can then search for a restaurant by name, address, keyword or by checking if it's open! 🍔🌟

-Find the deployed version [HERE](https://barkbistros.meteorapp.com/)
+🚀 Find the deployed version [HERE!](https://barkbistros.meteorapp.com/)

+**Any bugs or issues, do let me know!**

 ### Features

--Mobile-fist UI approach with Material and Tailwind
+-📱 Mobile-first UI approach with Material and Tailwind -🌐 Responsive design
--Responsive design
--Choose between list- and grid-view for seamless user experience
--Single-page application - no loading times!
+-🔲 Choose between list- and grid-view for a seamless user experience -🔄 Single-page application - no loading times!

 ## Getting Started